joBr99/nspanel-lovelace-ui/README.md

    then require you to wait a few hours for HACS to be fully configured.
 In this case, you won't be able to proceed to the next steps until HACS is ready.

-Now, to install NSPanel Lovelance UI Backend with HACS, follow these steps:
+Now, to install NSPanel Lovelace UI Backend with HACS, follow these steps:

 1. Click on `HACS` on the left menu bar in Home Assistant Web UI
 2. Click on `Automations` in the right panel
 3. Click on `Explore & download repositories` in the bottom right corner
-4. Search for `NSPanel`, and click on `NSPanel Lovelance UI Backend` in the list that appears
+4. Search for `NSPanel`, and click on `NSPanel Lovelace UI Backend` in the list that appears
 5. In the bottom right corner of the panel that appears, click on `Download this repository with HACS`
 6. A confirmation panel will appear, click on `Download`, and wait for HACS to